andela-hpopoola/dms/README.md

   - View All Documents (All Documents)

 Admin can perform all users actions and the following actions
-  - Edit public documents
   - Search for Users
   - Search for documents

 Super Admin can perform all admin and users actions and the following actions
-  - Create roles
+  - Create Roles
-  - Edit roles
+  - View Roles

 #### Documents
 A single document has the following properties